HeshamMegid/HMSegmentedControl/README.md

 - Add `HMSegmentedControl.h` and `HMSegmentedControl.m` to your project.
 - Add `QuartzCore.framework` to your linked frameworks.
-- `#import "HMSegmentedControl.h"` in the class that you are going to use it in.
+- `#import "HMSegmentedControl.h"` where you want to add the control.

 # Usage